duyet/adminjs-dev/docs-src/tutorials/04-customizing-resources.md

 }
 ```

-For examples take a looka at how those functions in different types were defined: <a href='./admin-bro_src_backend_property-types_richtext.js.html'>richtext.js</a>
+Take a look at how those functions were defined in different types: <a href='./admin-bro_src_backend_property-types_richtext.js.html'>richtext.js</a>

-For a detailed information about function arguments - take a look at the {@link PropertyType}.
+For a detailed information about function arguments, check {@link PropertyType}.

 ## Adding new properties

-Also you can add a new properties to the Resource by using a { __properties.propertyName__ }.
-You just need to define all renderers and this is it.
-For example if you want to group 'lat' and 'lng' fields on the list and display them as
+You can add a new properties to the Resource by using a { __properties.propertyName__ }.
+You simply define all renderers and that's it.
+For example, if you want to group 'lat' and 'lng' fields on the list and display them as
-a _google map_ in a __show__ view you can use something like this:
+a _Google Map_ in a __show__ view, you can use something like this:

 ```javascript
 const adminBroOptions = {